Commissariat Store, Brisbane: Moreton Bay Penal Settlement

 Features of the building included a brick drainage system throughout the foundation, as well as an 18 ft retaining wall at the rear with a wall and gate at the front facing the river.
 The Commissariat Store procured, stored, and distributed goods and rations, such as food, clothing, and tools, for the penal colony.

 The only entry point into the penal settlement was via the adjacent wharf on the Brisbane River.
 Initially known as the King's Wharf or Jetty, it was constructed by 1827 when the boat crew's hut and boat builder's shed were first occupied.
-A crane was constructed on the end of the wharf in order to transfer goods from the arriving ships to the shore.
+A crane was constructed on the end of the wharf to transfer goods from the arriving ships to the shore.
 The main roadway into the settlement was up along the steep river bank following the present day alignment of Queens Wharf Road.
 A pedestrian path developed along the slope from the wharf to the ridge of present-day William Street passing to the north-west of the Commissariat Store, through what is now Miller Park.
 A retaining wall along the Queens Wharf Road frontage of Miller Park had been constructed by convicts before 1831.
 A wall, with an opening leading to stairs in a position corresponding to this path, appears in an 1838 plan.
 A pencil sketch by Henry Boucher Bowerman dated c.
 1835 shows a wall here with an arched opening a few metres up the hill from the store yard wall.